Partially massless theory in three dimensions and self-dual massive gravity: Partially Massless in Three Dimensions

 Now, we return to three dimensions.
-In the next section, the dynamical self dual massive gravity \cite{AK} on (A)dS is considered and linked with the partially massless theory through a triadic Chern-Simons term.
+In Sec.
+3, the dynamical self-dual massive gravity \cite{AK} on (A)dS is considered and linked with the partially massless theory through a triadic Chern-Simons term.